 The same goes for when you hold meetings with your remote team – ensure that you enable video.
 Having video enabled allows each person in the meeting to actually feel that they are speaking to a “real” person.

 It also helps them to read the body language and facial expressions of their colleagues better.
 These are the types of things people can easily miss, but help to build better understanding, and trust between remote workers.
-These are two of the key ingredients to a happy and effective remote team building.
+These are two of the key ingredients to a happy and effective remote team working.

 2. Hold short daily scheduled meetings

 Differences in time zones can make it difficult for each member of your remote team to be online at the same time as everyone else.
 However, with a little bit of planning, setting up a daily 10 minute meeting involving all of the remote team shouldn’t be too difficult to achieve.

 The key thing is to keep these meetings short and sweet.
 For starters, just a quick round of each team member taking it in turns to greet the others is enough.
 The rest of this short meeting can be filled with a small remote team building task such as the one below in point #3.